4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 If you would like to expand these rules and mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.

 The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.
+However, the vanilla implementation can also be used with groups, with or without a Narrator acting as facilitator and increasing story dynamism.

 ## Difficulty Rating